Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-Michael Porter Jr. be on the court for the Denver Nuggets at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.
+Michael Porter Jr. and the rest of the Denver Nuggets face the Miami Heat in the NBA Playoffs on Monday, at 8:30 PM ET.

-If you'd like to make predictions on Porter's performance, we dive into his available prop bets, using stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Heat